isomerpages/moe-sengkangpri/_cca/Performing Arts.md

 **Malay Dance**

-The different of Malay dance forms make up the multi-cultural mosaic that is Singapore.
-All pupils from primary 2 and 3 will go through an audition after SA2.
+The different Malay dance forms make up the multi-cultural mosaic that is Singapore.
+All pupils will go through an audition.
 Shortlisted pupils will be invited to join the CCA where they will explore the five basic Malay dance rhythms - Asli, Inang, Masri, Zapin, and Ronggeng (Joget) – while developing social awareness and relationship management.
-They will have a chance to represent the school in various competitions and performances such as Singapore Youth Festival and Punggol Street Parade.
+They will have a chance to represent the school in various competitions and performances such as Singapore Youth Festival.

 **Handbells Ensemble (Membership by school selection only)**

 Handbells Ensemble is a niche Performing Arts music instrumental CCA, which aims to provide pupils with the experience and exposure to regular performances.
 Pupils learn music theory and acquire a high level of discipline and resilience through the regular practices.
-We have an exciting array of programmes for 2013 which includes 3 learning journeys to watch concerts, fun-filled Games Day, an intensive camp, a Performing Arts concert and an overseas learning journey.
-Pupils (P2/3 in 2012) are selected through formal auditions
+There are fun-filled Games Day, an intensive camp, a Performing Arts concert.
+Pupils are selected through formal auditions